-Replacing the headlight bulb
+Replacing a headlight bulb

-This model is equipped with a halogen bulb headlight.
-If the headlight bulb burns out, replace it as follows.
+This model is equipped with halogen bulb headlights.
+If a headlight bulb burns out, replace it as follows.

 Take care not to damage the following parts:

 Headlight bulb

 Do not touch the glass part of the headlight bulb to keep it free from oil, otherwise the transparency of the glass, the luminosity of the bulb, and the bulb life will be adversely affected.
 Thoroughly clean off any dirt and fingerprints on the headlight bulb using a cloth moistened with alcohol or thinner.